survivejs/webpack-book/manuscript/optimizing/05_separating_runtime.md

 Try adjusting `src/index.js` and see how the hashes change.
 This time around it should **not** invalidate the vendor bundle, and only the runtime and app bundle names should become different.

-T> To get a better idea of the runtime contents, run the build in development mode or pass `none` to mode through configuration.
-You should see something familiar there.

-T> Starting from webpack 5, the tool will take your browserslist definition into account when generating the runtime.
+Starting from webpack 5, the tool will take your browserslist definition into account when generating the runtime.
 See the _Autoprefixing_ chapter for an expanded discussion.

-T> With webpack 5, it's possible to use `output.ecmaVersion` to define in which format the runtime is written.
+In webpack 5, it's possible to use `output.ecmaVersion` to define in which format the runtime is written.
 Setting it to `5` would emit ECMAScript 5 compatible code while setting to `2015` would generate shorter code for the newer target.
 The setting also affects the _Minifying_ process.

-T> The build can be improved further by loading popular dependencies, such as React, through a CDN.
-That would decrease the size of the vendor bundle even further while adding an external dependency on the project.
-The idea is that if the user has hit the CDN earlier, caching can kick in like here.
+T> To get a better idea of the runtime contents, run the build in development mode or pass `none` to mode through configuration.
+You should see something familiar there.

 ## Using records